 - Secondly, the phone case affects the signal.
 Although plastic materials do not interfere too much with mobile phone signals, mobile phone signals are bound to be weaker than bare metal under the tight packaging of mobile phone cases.

 Moreover, many manufacturers are not concerned about the strength of mobile phone signals.
 Many flagship phones themselves have signal problems by default.
-If you insist on putting a protective case on such mobile phones, you may miss important calls.
+You may miss important calls if you insist on putting a protective case on such mobile phones.

 Final Thoughts on Heat Dissipation and Phone Cases

 The most critical argument against the use of a phone case is its impact of the phone case on the heat dissipation problem.
-Of course, for consumers, the decisive factor in wearing a mobile phone case is income.
+Of course, for consumers, income is the decisive factor in wearing a mobile phone case.
 After all, the price of changing a broken screen can buy a new phone, and most users can’t afford this avoidable loss.

-Moreover, most of the current mobile phones are designed with a glass body, and the product itself is relatively slippery.
-It can accidentally fall and if this happens, buying a new one could be expensive.
-Therefore, it is recommended to wear a shell, but if you are using a low-end device, you may not worry.
+Moreover, most current mobile phones are designed with a glass body, and the product is relatively slippery.
+It can accidentally fall, and if this happens, buying a new one could be expensive.
+Therefore, it is recommended to wear a shell, but if you use a low-end device, you may not worry.
 Low-end devices suffer more from heat problems than their high-end counterparts.
 You may also like:

 - 8 Simple Tips to Guard your Phone & Prevent it from Damage